Jordan-003/Jordan-003/Lab04.md

 Fill in with your user guide here

+echo "add: add a task to $tasks" echo "complete: remove a task from $tasks" echo "view: view the content in $tasks" echo "clear: remove $tasks"

 ### Sample runs

 Example of using `add` task
 ```
-show blocks
-of copy / pasted runs
-of the tt script
+bash tt add jog
+Task added
+bash tt add sprint
+Task added
 ```

 Example of using `complete` task
 ```
-show blocks
-of copy / pasted runs
-of the tt script
+bash tt complete jog
+Task removed
 ```

 Example of using `view` tasks
 ```
-show blocks
-of copy / pasted runs
-of the tt script
+bash tt view
+sprint
 ```

 Example of using `clear` tasks
 ```
-show blocks
-of copy / pasted runs
-of the tt script
+bash tt clear
+Remove all tasks? [y/n]
+(y or Y, n or N)
 ```

 Example of using `help`
 ```
-show blocks
-of copy / pasted runs
-of the tt script
+echo "add: add a task to $tasks"
+echo "complete: remove a task from $tasks"
+echo "view: view the content in $tasks"
+echo "clear: remove $tasks"
 ```

 ## Part 5 - PATH for all

-- Chosen PATH directory:
+- Chosen PATH directory: $HOME/.ssh/Jordan-003/Lab04
-- Link preference (hard or symbolic):
+- Link preference (hard or symbolic): symbolic
-   - Justification of preference for this use case:
+   - Justification of preference for this use case: The link is connected to the content of the file.
-- Command to create link:
+- Command to create link: ln -s ~/.ssh/Jordan-003/Lab04/tt soft-link
 - Notes about permissions modified:
 - How you tested that you can run `tt` from anywhere on filesystem:
 - How you tested that other users can run `tt`: